Should You Do A First Look?

 What About Your Logistics?

 We are gonna start it right out of the gate here with one of the biggest reasons for doing a First Look or not.
-The logistics of your wedding day is probably going to require you to do First Look or not depending on the following questions: Do you have a ceremony with a differing reception location?
+The logistics of your wedding day are probably going to require you to do First Look or not depending on the following questions: Is it going to rain on my wedding day?
+Do you have a ceremony with a different reception location?
 Are you planning a cocktail hour?
 When will your guests eat?
 What time is the ceremony?
+Do I need to flip the room from the ceremony to the reception?
 What time is sunset?
 Overwhelmed?
 Don’t be.
 Just grab a margarita and let’s explore these questions further.

 Are you planning a cocktail hour?
 And more importantly, do you want to attend it?
 If you have decided to not do a First Look, then your only option is to take photos after the ceremony.
 Those couples who plan on having a cocktail hour before their wedding reception are more inclined to do the traditional Aisle Look.
 Why?
 Because their guests are entertained for the hour during which the couple is getting their family photos, bridal party, and couple photos completed.